 Rethinking traditional approaches to managing digital identities

-The continued growth of cloud-based services is prompting many organizations to rethink traditional approaches to managing their digital identities.
+The continued growth of cloud-based services is prompting many organisations to rethink traditional approaches to managing their digital identities.
 Although on-premises identity services are effective at controlling access to systems and data, hosting and maintenance have always been difficult and costly.

 Identity services providers are responding by offering new services in the cloud.
 Some vendors have developed new solutions in-house, while others have expanded their services through acquisitions of smaller vendors.
 Many vendors are now offering dual platforms options, although the functions available on premises and in the cloud often don’t match.